obrienam/BeeFanningDetector/README.md

 The Assets directory contains all of the images and videos used for testing.

 The Assets/fanning_exports folder contains all the exports of the fanning bee videos.

+The Assets/bad_exports folder contains all the exports of stationary bee scenarios that aren't fanning.

 The Edge_Detection_Examples directory contains all of the programs I experimented with during my research with Dr. Tashakkori last semester.